Aluminium carbonate

 Aluminium carbonate (Al2(CO3)3), is a carbonate of aluminium.
 It is not well characterized; one authority says that simple carbonates of aluminium are not known.
 However related compounds are known, such as the basic sodium aluminium carbonate mineral dawsonite (NaAlCO3(OH)2) and hydrated basic aluminium carbonate minerals scarbroite (Al5(CO3)(OH)13•5(H2O)) and hydroscarbroite (Al14(CO3)3(OH)36•nH2O).

 Preparation

-There is no evidence that aluminium carbonate is formed in double displacement reactions; soluble carbonates are sufficiently alkaline to precipitate aluminium hydroxide and produce carbon dioxide.
+For many years there was no evidence for the existence of a simple aluminium carbonate, Al2(CO3)3, as the combination of Al3+ and carbonates are sufficiently alkaline to precipitate aluminium hydroxide and produce carbon dioxide: